What Are Service-Research Projects?

 Healthcare Partner Overview

 Children’s National Hospital has been consistently ranked one of the top 10 pediatric hospitals in the nation by U.S. News & World Report.
 Founded in 1870 and serving the D.C. metro area, Children’s National is a respected leader in pediatric research and advocacy for children.
 The Child Health Advocacy Institute (CHAI) started over 30 years ago as the first hospital-based policy center to focus on child health.
 Using a population health approach and managing the Child Health Data Lab, CHAI works on the ground and with policymakers to combat D.C. kids’ most pressing health issues and to address disparities in childhood opportunity.
-Fellows will collaborate on a project focusing on the community health needs of the greater Washington, D.C. area.
-Examples of past project components for Children’s National Hospital include providing in-depth data analysis on children’s health outcomes across D.C.’s eight Wards, summarizing key policies related to racial equity in healthcare, evaluating the statistical relevance of the Childhood Opportunity Index, and developing qualitative data collection guides.
+Atlantis participants will work with research and advocacy experts at Children’s National Hospital to author a publication related to pediatric health, social justice, and/or health equity.
+Participants will develop a research question, analyze publicly-available data, and communicate their findings.
+They will then share their findings at a research symposium at the conclusion of the program.
+Exemplary research will be submitted for peer-reviewed publication.

 Kayaking on the Potomac